apache/flink-web/_posts/2020-07-14-application-mode.md

 ### Per-Job Mode

-In Per-Job mode, the available cluster manager framework (*e.g.* YARN or Kubernetes) is used to spin up a Flink cluster for each submitted job, which is available to that job only.
+In Per-Job Mode, the available cluster manager framework (*e.g.* YARN or Kubernetes) is used to spin up a Flink cluster for each submitted job, which is available to that job only.
 When the job finishes, the cluster is shut down and any lingering resources (*e.g.* files) are cleaned up.
 This mode allows for better resource isolation, as a misbehaving job cannot affect any other job.
 In addition, it spreads the load of bookkeeping across multiple entities, as each application has its own JobManager.
-Given the aforementioned resource isolation concerns of the Session mode, users often opt for the Per-Job mode for long-running jobs which are willing to accept some increase in startup latency in favor of resilience.
+Given the aforementioned resource isolation concerns of the Session Mode, users often opt for the Per-Job Mode for long-running jobs which are willing to accept some increase in startup latency in favor of resilience.

-To summarize, in session mode, the cluster lifecycle is independent of any job running on the cluster and all jobs running on the cluster share its resources.
+To summarize, in Session Mode, the cluster lifecycle is independent of any job running on the cluster and all jobs running on the cluster share its resources.
 The per-job mode chooses to pay the price of spinning up a cluster for every submitted job, in order to provide better resource isolation guarantees as the resources are not shared across jobs.